コンテンツにスキップ

 ②Fresh and abundant ingredients

-I was hosting an event called "Vegetarian Yoga" in Vancouver, Canada, which combines yoga and food.
-I am also a qualified chef.
+I used to host an event called "Vegetarian Yoga" in Vancouver, Canada, which combines yoga and food.
+I'm also a qualified chef.

-Even from my perspective, Miura's ingredients are really fresh and cheap!
+Even from my perspective, the ingredients in Miura are really fresh and cheap!

 First, fish.

-Miura City is surrounded by the sea, so a wide variety of fish are caught here.
+Miura City is surrounded by the sea, so a variety of fish are caught here.

 Apparently, Misaki Fishing Port in Miura City accounts for roughly half of the catch in Kanagawa Prefecture!

-Misaki has been famous for its tuna for a long time, but its mackerel is also so famous that they say "Seki mackerel in the west, Matsuwa mackerel in the east."
-There are also a huge number of other seafood available, including golden eye snapper, horse mackerel, squid, octopus, raw whitebait, wakame seaweed, turban shells, and abalone.
+Misaki has long been famous for its tuna, but its mackerel is also so famous that it is said that "Seki mackerel in the west and Matsuwa mackerel in the east."
+There are also many other products available, such as golden eye snapper, horse mackerel, squid, octopus, raw whitebait, wakame seaweed, turban shells, and abalone.

-Even at ordinary supermarkets, you can buy fresh local fish at low prices.
+Even at regular supermarkets, you can buy fresh local fish at low prices.

 Miurakko grow up without knowing that golden red snapper and turban shells are luxury items.